vwhwang/csv-practice/README.md

 If you want additional practice consider:
 - Writing the results of the methods from Part 2 to CSV files
-- Writing tests for the methods in Part 2
+- Writing tests for the methods in Part 2, remember to check all edge-cases.